NeelZ21/LightRAG/lightrag/api/README.md

 | --embedding-binding   | ollama        | Embedding binding type (lollms, ollama, openai, azure_openai)                                                                   |
 | --auto-scan-at-startup| -             | Scan input directory for new files and start indexing                                                                           |

-### Additional Ollama Binding Options

-When using `--llm-binding ollama` or `--embedding-binding ollama`, additional Ollama-specific configuration options are available.
-To see all available Ollama binding options, add `--help` to the command line when starting the server.
-These additional options allow for fine-tuning of Ollama model parameters and connection settings.

 ### .env Examples

 ```bash